Regional Council Policies

 - have overlapping areas of authority and accountability.

-For these reasons and others the BC Conference has chosen to use a policy governance approach.
+For these reasons and others the Pacific Mountain Region has chosen to use a policy governance approach.

 The Conference Executive Governance policies (March 2017)